-Optimizing Schedules is one of the popular struggles among healthcare companies, especially when putting into consideration a multitude of factors.
+Optimizing Schedules is one of the popular struggles among healthcare companies, especially when considering many factors.
 This often results in employee frustration, poor customer service, revenue leakage, and lots more.

-The factors schedulers need to consider usually include:
+The factors schedulers need to consider usually include the following:

 - The client’s preferences and schedules